xinwenfu/VChat_TRUN/README.md

 	<img src="Images/I10.png" width=600>

-4. The next thing that is done, is to modify the explit program to reflect the file [exploit2.py](./SourceCode/exploit2.py)
+4. The next thing that is done, is to modify the exploit program to reflect the file [exploit2.py](./SourceCode/exploit2.py)
    * We do this to validate that we have the correct offset for the return address!

 		<img src="Images/I11.png" width=600>